 We're here to make sure that not only the bride, but also her bridal party and guests, are glowing for the big day.
 We've created a timeline to help you stay on schedule with your beauty treatments leading up to the big day.
 The wedding countdown starts now:

 4-6 Months Prior

 Schedule an appointment with your dermatologist.
 If you have major skin concerns, like acne and uneven pigmentation, it’s best to get the situation under control well in advance.
-This is the perfect time for your derm to address any skin concerns with treatments like the new V2 Beauty Booster.
+This is the perfect time for your derm to address any skin concerns with treatments.
 Since some of these treatments require more than one session, you need to start as early as possible.

 3 Months Prior

 Make time for a complexion check-in.
 Book an appointment with your dermatologist so they can see how your skin is responding to any new prescriptions and products.
 At this point, there is still time to tweak your regimen or in-office treatments so you get the best results by the wedding day.

 Practice good skin maintenance.
 To boost your pre-ceremony glow, consider a light chemical peel or superficial laser resurfacing such as Gentle Fractional Laser.
 Also, start wearing lots of sunscreen to prevent your skin from any unnecessary sunburns.